Richardinho/react-hero-app-with-routing/README.md

 The app requires that the admin page can only be navigated to if the user is currently logged in.
 If they are not, then the app should redirect them to the login page.
 This basically comes down to some branching logic:
-When the user is logged in, the admin components are rendered; otherwise, a `<Redirect/>` component is rendered which, as the name suggests, redirects them to the login page.
+When the user is logged in, the admin components are rendered; otherwise, a `<Redirect/>` component is rendered which, as the name suggests, redirects them somewhere (to the login page).

 ```javascript
   if (this.props.adminservice.isloggedin()) {